 Members of Staff Responsible

-- We are all responsible for ensuring that each child remains safe, however the Designated Leads for Safeguarding are Mrs. Sixsmith, Mrs. Harrison and Miss Taylor.
+- We are all responsible for ensuring that each child remains safe, however the Designated Leads for Safeguarding are Mrs Binks, Mrs Laidler and Miss Taylor.

 All staff are:

-- trained in child protection issues and they are aware of the procedures to follow;
+- trained in child protection issues to level 1 or level 2 and they are aware of the procedures to follow as laid out in our policy, KCSIE 2022 and Working Together to Safeguard Children 2018.

 - encouraged to be vigilant in order to maintain the safety of our children;

-- given a copy of ‘Behaviour Guidelines for Staff & Volunteers’ and are directed to the document ‘KEEPING CHILDREN SAFE IN EDUCATION 2021’.
-This applies to volunteers too.
+- given a copy of ‘KEEPING CHILDREN SAFE IN EDUCATION 2022’.
+This applies to volunteers and governors too.

 Child Protection with Safeguarding Policy